phpdev-uk/configuration-management-ansible/book/chapters/01_preface.md

 to improve my understanding of the topic (although delivering a workshop is even better).

-Secondly, one thing that I learnt from my time at university (as a student and later a member of staff) is that there is no one teaching method which works for all teachers and students.
+Second, one thing that I learnt from my time at university (as a student and later a member of staff) is that there is no one teaching method which works for all teachers and students.
 Sometimes a student can be totally confused by a topic discussed in a lecture, only to suddenly understand it when a subtly different explanation is given by someone else.
-If you've struggled struggled with other books, perhaps this one will help you get to grips with Ansible.
+If you've struggled with other books, perhaps this one will help you get to grips with Ansible.
 This works both ways -- if you find the way I explain things to be unhelpful or confusing, you may find another resource to be more enlightening.

 Finally, I'm hoping that if you find this book useful, you'll consider hiring me to deliver some Ansible training at your organisation.